skip to main content

 2. Completed a digital education mentoring experience.

-3. The HCPSS will include the following contract language with the online learning provider when using non-HCPSS teachers to teach fully-online courses:
+3. HCPSS will include the following contract language with the online learning provider when using non-HCPSS employed teachers to teach non-HCPSS (external) digital education courses:

 1. Hold a state-level certification in the content area (for AP courses, have met the criteria for AP courses).